Syffe/docs/docs/source/actions/queue.rst

 Once your incident is resolved, you can unfreeze the queue ``default`` and returns to the previous state.

+You can also freeze only one queue without the cascading effect on the queues below.

+In the scenario with ``hotfix``, ``default`` and ``lowprio`` queues, you can freeze the queue ``default`` without the cascading effect.

+Every pull request that goes through ``default`` will not be merged in this configuration.
+However, without the cascading effect activated on the freeze, every pull request that goes through the queue ``lowprio`` will be tested and still be able to be merged.

 🚫 Unqueued Pull Request
 ------------------------